Spinal Stenosis Surgery Options

 This treatment is used when all non-surgical treatments have failed.
 Posterior approaches seek to generate space around the spinal cord by removing parts of the posterior elements of the spine.
 The techniques include laminectomy, fusion, and laminoplasty.

 This involves removing the roof of the bone overlying the spinal canal and thickened ligaments.
 The soft tissues such as the hypertrophic ligamentum flavum are peeled off the thecal sac and out of the neuroforamen in order to decompress the nerves.

 People who prefer surgery for lumbar spinal stenosis should know that laminectomy is the most common surgery for lumbar spinal stenosis.
 It has the highest success rate that is 70-90%.
-In most cases, just because of decompressive laminectomy patients return to their previous actual active condition and are able to do more with a pain-free lifestyle.
+In most cases, just because of decompressive laminectomy, individuals return to their previous actual active condition and are able to do more with a pain-free lifestyle.

 Laminoplasty is an orthopedic or neurosurgical surgical procedure for treating spinal stenosis by relieving pressure that is being felt on a person's spinal cord.
 This procedure involves cutting the lamina (on both sides of the affected vertebrae) and then moving on to swinging the freed flap of bone open thus relieving the pressure on the spinal cord.

 The success rate of laminoplasty is generally favorable.
-The best prediction of a patient’s post-operative outcome is their pre-operative baseline function level.
-Some patients may experience some improvements in functions after surgery.
-However, the goal of this surgery is to prevent the worsening of neurologic functions or paralysis.
+The best prediction of an individual’s post-operative outcome is their pre-operative baseline function level.
+Some individuals may experience some improvements in functions after surgery.
+However, the goal of this surgery is to prevent the worsening of neurological function or paralysis.
 It isn't for improving function.